 - You are unemployed or unable to find full-time employment.
 This type of deferment is limited to three years.

 - You are experiencing economic hardship, as defined by federal regulations.
+This includes receiving federal public assistance benefits (such as food stamps), or if your monthly income does not exceed the larger of the federal minimum wage rate or 150% of the poverty line income for your family size and state.
 This type of deferment is also limited to three years.
 Peace Corps service is covered by this circumstance.

-If you believe you are eligible for deferment, use the Student Loan Deferment Calculator below to calculate how much interest you will accrue by deferring your student loans.
+If you believe you are eligible for deferment, use our student loan deferment calculator below to calculate how much interest you’ll accrue by deferring your student loans.

 Student Loan Deferment Calculator

-When your loans go on forbearance, you may pause student loan payments for up to 12 months.
+Forbearance may be an option for borrowers who don’t qualify for deferment.
+When your loans go on forbearance, you may pause student loan payments, usually for around 12 months.
 However, interest will accrue on your loans, whether they are subsidized or unsubsidized.
-That accrued interest will be capitalized, unless you pay the interest during the forbearance period.
+That accrued interest will be capitalized unless you pay the interest during the forbearance period.